Corporal Robinson: Juggalo Championship Wrestling (1999–2012)

 On May 22, 2010, while touring with JCW on Insane Clown Posse's "Happy Daze Tour," Robinson lost the JCW Heavyweight Championship to Mad Man Pondo.
 In a Four Corners of Pain rematch nine days later, Robinson defeated Pondo to regain the championship, becoming a record setting three time JCW Heavyweight Champion.
 At Bloodymania IV, Robinson, with Terry Funk, defeated Mike Knox, with Scott D'Amore, and Raven, with Todd Bridges.

 At 2011's Flashlight Hysteria, Robinson was eliminated from an 8 team battle royal when Breyer Wellington interfered in the match.
 The two were placed in a series of matches for the next several weeks.
 Per storyline, however, Wellington hired replacements in losing attempts to bring him the JCW Heavyweight Championship.
 The two finally wrestled each other in a six-man tag team match where Robinson, Tony, and Rhino defeated Wellington and The Haters.
 A singles match for the championship was made for the next event, but it was changed into a triple threat with Butler Geves at Robinson's request.
 Kongo Kong interfered in the match and chokeslammed Robinson through a table, allowing Geves to pick up the pinfall and win the championship.
 On July 28, Robinson defeated Officer Colt Cabana to gain his fourth JCW Heavyweight Championship.
 On December 31, 2011, Robinson vacated the JCW title and officially retired from professional wrestling due to injuries.
 Yet, he still remained Lineal World Champion of Professional Wrestling until he would eventually come out of retirement and defend the title.

 Corporal Robinson appears as himself with JCW tag partner 2 Tuff Tony in the underground wrestling documentary Wrestling with Disaster, a feature-length film that highlights an indy wrestling show gone horribly awry.
-The production is currently streaming at youtube.com/LegitProWrestling.
+The production is currently streaming on YouTube.

 Though retired, Robinson made various appearances for numerous independent wrestling promotions performing in exhibitions, tag-team matches, and non-sanctioned death matches on the outlaw circuit.

-On August 20th, 2021, at JCW BloodyMania at The Gathering of the Juggalos at Legend Valley in Thornville, Ohio, Corporal Robinson appeared as a surprise entrant in the juggalo battle royale.
+On August 20, 2021, at JCW BloodyMania at The Gathering of the Juggalos at Legend Valley in Thornville, Ohio, Corporal Robinson appeared as a surprise entrant in the juggalo battle royale.

-On October 16th, 2021 at a Pro Wrestling King event at the Bourbon Park Pavillion in Bourbon, Indiana, Corporal Robinson officially came out of retirement to give former Insane Clown Posse producer One Man Kru a shot at the Lineal World Championship of Professional Wrestling in a hardcore match.
+On October 16, 2021, at a Pro Wrestling King event at the Bourbon Park Pavilion in Bourbon, Indiana, Corporal Robinson officially came out of retirement to give former Insane Clown Posse producer One Man Kru a shot at the Lineal World Championship of Professional Wrestling in a hardcore match.
 Robinson lost the match and the championship after One Man Kru hit Robinson with his own finishing move, the bootcamp, off the ring apron and through a table to score the pinfall.
 The match was taped for a documentary style web-series called Wrestle Gaiden.